 Travel experiences inspired the two friends behind Little Victories to elevate Ottawa’s coffee culture by starting their own coffee roasting business.
 This small, independent roaster ethically sources their beans, using direct trade companies whenever possible.
 Sip their unique brews at their café in the Glebe neighbourhood or visit one of the many Ottawa shops and restaurants that serve Little Victories’ products.

 2. Bridgehead Roastery and Coffeehouse

-Since opening in 2000, Bridgehead coffee shops have been popping up all over the city by popular demand with an impressive 19 cafes so far.
-The roastery, which is centrally located in Little Italy (130 Anderson Street), also doubles as an industrial café and offers free tours of the facility on the first Saturday of each month.
-Bridgehead only works with small-scale farmers to get the best beans at prices that truly support the farmer’s skills and effort.
-To top it off, all the milk, cream and honey served in-house is sourced from local farmers.
+Since opening in 2000, Bridgehead coffee shops have been popping up all over Canada’s capital region.
+The roastery, which is centrally located in Little Italy and also doubles as an industrial café, offers free tours of the facility on the first Saturday of each month.
+Bridgehead coffees are Fairtrade Certified, which means the company only works with small-scale farmers to get the best beans at prices that truly support the farmer’s skills and effort.
+To top it off, Bridgehead sources most of their other products like milk, cream, honey, eggs and vegetables, from local farmers.

 3. Equator Coffee Roasters

 Equator Coffee has been in the bean biz since 1998.
 As a member of Northern America’s Cooperative Coffees, their products are all fair trade, organic and from small-scale farms.
 Visit their café, roastery and training centre located just 45 minutes west of Ottawa in Almonte, Ontario.
 Or drop by one of their two coffee shops within the city: downtown at the National Arts Centre (1 Elgin Street), and in Westboro Village.